-One of the things that Amazon has been working on is the AI component and in this case, text to speech.
-So, they’ve been working on something called Amazon Polly for at least a couple years now and they recently came out with an announcement saying that it is now available for all to use.
+One of the things that Amazon has been working on is the AI component and, in this case, text to speech.
+So, they’ve been working on something called Amazon Polly for at least a couple of years, and they recently came out with an announcement saying that it is now available for all.
 You can do lots of things with this on the development end, but for blogs, they’ve teamed up with WP Engine and created a WordPress plugin called Amazon Polly that will convert your blog posts into a text to speech audio file.

-So, the first question you’re probably going to ask is why would I want to do this?
+So, the first question you’re probably going to ask is, why would I want to do this?
 And the easy answer is that it gives you another avenue to take your blog posts.
 We’ve always talked about repurposing your content.
-Amazon, with this Polly plugin, you’ll be able to do that on the fly directly and this plugin that I’m going to be showing you will enable you to actually create a whole podcast with Amazon Polly.
+With this Polly plugin, you’ll be able to do that on the fly directly, and this plugin that I’m going to be showing you will enable you to create a whole podcast with Amazon Polly.

 Watch the video

 One of the things you’re going to need is actually to have an AWS account.
-You’ll need to have an account with the Amazon Web Services and to do that is very easy.
+You’ll need an account with Amazon Web Services, which is very easy.
 You sign in with your Amazon account, and once you sign in with your Amazon account, you’ll be taken to the console area.
-Once you’re signed in, what you want to do is go over to where your name is and click on My Security Credentials.
-Now, if this is your first time here, you’re not going to have any security credentials, so you want to go into access keys, access key ID and secret access key.
-You want to click that open and you’ll want to create a new access key if you don’t have one already created.
-Your secret access key and your access key ID.
-Those are the two pieces you’re going to need for the plugin to work.
+Once you’re signed in, you want to go over to where your name is and click on My Security Credentials.
+Now, if this is your first time here, you’re not going to have any security credentials, so you want to go into access keys, access key ID, and secret access key.
+You want to click that open, and you’ll want to create a new access key if you don’t have one already created.
+Your secret access key and your access key ID; are the two pieces you’re going to need for the plugin to work.

 Within each blog post, there are Amazon Polly settings that you can edit and override the main settings.
-The plugin is free, but the AWS service you actually have to pay for.
-If you have a long blog post, it’s going to be more expensive than if you have a short blog post.
-But, expensive means, pennies.
-If I click on how much will this cost to convert, it’s going to tell me .016 cents, which is a minuscule amount for this conversion to happen, but it does cost.
+The plugin is free, but the AWS service you have to pay for it.
+If you have a long blog post, it will be more expensive than if you have a short blog post.
+But expensive means pennies.
+If I click on how much this will cost to convert, it will tell me .016 cents, which is a minuscule amount for this conversion to happen, but it does cost.
 That is something that you need to be aware of.

 So, now that we have that, we’re going to go and click update.
-Now, if you didn’t do the bulk update and you do this manually, you’ll need to re-save your blog post, because if you just made those changes and then clicked refresh on your blog post, it’s actually not going to register the changes.
+Now, if you didn’t do the bulk update and do this manually, you’ll need to re-save your blog post because if you just made those changes and then clicked refresh on your blog post, it’s not going to register the changes.
 So, make sure you click update after you’ve set up Amazon Polly.
-So, let’s click on view post and this is what it’s going to look like on your blog post.
+So, let’s click on view post, and this is what it will look like on your blog post.
 It’s going to have a little audio bar going across.
-There’s a play button, the amount of time elapsed and a download button.
-So you can download the audio file and repurpose it that way or anyone visiting your blog post can download this as well.
+There’s a play button, the amount of time elapsed, and a download button.
+You can download the audio file and repurpose it that way, or anyone visiting your blog post can download this as well.
 So, that’s something you need to be aware of.